CBJ 5, TBL 2: Garland’s Two Goals Fuel Blue Jackets’ Win Over Lightning

 Garland's third-period insurance marker, his second goal of the game, fourth in two days, at 3:59 of the third period, put Columbus ahead for good, 4-2.
 Dante Fabbro scored the 200-foot empty-net goal to put the finishing touches on the win.

-"He plays the right way," Zach Werenski said about Garland.
+"He plays the right way," Werenski said about Garland.
 "He competes.
 He works extremely hard."
 He's a smaller guy, but he doesn't play like it, and I think that brings everyone else into the fight."

 "Just watch (Garland) play," head coach Rick Bowness said.
 "He fits right in because he's persistent."